Cristian006/frameless-titlebar/README.md

 ## TODO

 - [ ] Set application menu for MacOS and Linux Applications
-- [x] Change Menu Item states - checkmarks, radios
+- [x] ~~Change Menu Item states - checkmarks, radios~~
 - [ ] All menus have fixed `width` to make it easier to calculate what side to render the submenu on.
 Menus should have dynamic `width` with a `max-width` property.
-- [ ] Add default role functions to be more in-line with Electron MenuItem
+- [ ] Add default role functions to be more in-line with Electron MenuItem Documentation
 - [ ] Add position and id properties to menu item objects for ordering the menu item list
 - [ ] Add ability to change default icons with custom icons